-Church offering, is a ten-minute window in every single church service focused on people putting money and checks into plates, baskets, and bags passed around the sanctuary.
-It’s a strange tradition that people outside of the church don’t really understand, and only feeds their suspicion that religion is a scam intended to separate people from their cash.
+Church offering is a ten-minute window in every single church service.
+It focuses on people putting money and checks into plates, baskets, and bags passed around the sanctuary.
+It’s a strange tradition that people outside of the church don’t really understand.
+It feeds their suspicion that religion is a scam intended to separate people from their cash.

-How mobile giving solves this: When you train people to give through mobile devices, online, or through giving kiosks, you’re removing a cultural element that people associate with hucksterism and profiteering (and it enables you to keep the focus on Jesus where it belongs).
+How mobile giving solves this: When you train people to give through mobile devices, online, or through giving kiosks, you’re removing a cultural element that people associate with hucksterism and profiteering.
+It enables you to keep the focus on Jesus where it belongs.

 - It makes visitors feel awkward

-Maybe you have a visitor that doesn’t really associate church offerings with anything negative.
+Maybe you have a visitor that doesn’t really associate church offering plates with anything negative.
 We’re so used to the process, we don’t really think about how weird that is.

 If you’re visiting a church for the first time, it’s hard not to feel like every eye’s on you.
 You start panicking and thinking “Do I have any cash on me!?
 I know that I don’t have any checks on me.
 Oh no, here he comes, WHAT DO I DO!?”